Cycle Through the Summer In Denver

 Mountain Biking Adventures

 The nearby Rocky Mountains offer countless opportunities for pulse-pounding, two-wheel adventures.
-Red Rocks Amphitheatre and Visitors Center, best known for its stellar summer concert series, is also a prime mountain biking destination.
+Red Rocks Park and Amphitheatre, best known for its stellar summer concert series, is also a prime mountain biking destination.
 The Red Rocks Trail, which starts at the lower north lot, is a particularly popular ride, with dramatic views of 300-foot-tall red sandstone monoliths and the Denver skyline.